Best fixed wireless internet providers in 2025

 Fixed wireless availability by provider

-According to the FCC, fixed wireless internet service is available to about 80% of the U.S. population, and about 47% have access to broadband speeds (up to 100 Mbps download and 20 Mbps upload or higher).
-Main service areas for fixed wireless internet providers include rural regions in the Northeast, Midwest and Western U.S., but some providers, such as Starry, may provide fixed wireless service exclusively in major metropolitan areas.
-Compared to other internet technology types like fiber, fixed wireless has more availability since fiber is still relatively new and expensive to build out.
-Compared to cable and satellite, however, fixed wireless has less availability.
+According to the Federal Communications Commission (FCC), fixed wireless internet service is available to about 80% of the U.S. population, and about 50% have access to broadband speeds up to 100 Mbps download and 20 Mbps upload or higher.
+Fixed wireless internet is mainly available in rural regions of the Northeast, Midwest and Western U.S., with some only covering major metropolitan areas.

 - Verizon – Fios is mostly available in the Northeast and Mid-Atlantic states.
 5G home internet is available in 900 areas and cities